Our Long-Term Insights Briefing 2025

 Our focus

-The focus of our briefing is on is how to avoid and address (further) harm to children and young people.
+The focus of our briefing is on how to avoid and address (further) harm to children and young people.

 This means our topic focuses on those who experience maltreatment, whether they come to the attention of Oranga Tamariki or not.